 BUBBLE-LE is an acronym to remember the key points for postpartum nursing assessment.

-After 24 hours, clear yellow colostrum may develop and express from the breast.
+The first form of breast milk produced is colostrum, which contains high levels of bioactive compounds like immunoglobulins and growth factors.
 As the milk matures, usually within 72-96 hours, the breasts may become heavier and fuller and feel nodular and firm.
 The breasts should be assessed for signs of infection (mastitis) such as pain, redness, and warmth.

 The uterus must remain firm and contracting in order to prevent postpartum hemorrhage.
 If the uterus feels boggy, it should be massaged.
 If the uterus becomes deviated to one side, it may indicate bladder distention.